alejandrodnm/blog_posts/2018_02_24_living_in_the_shell/01_living_in_the_shell.md

 A couple of years ago I decided to give Vim a try, it seems like an impossible task at first, there were so many things to remember, but with some practice, I managed to get a handle on the power of the editor.
-As time passed I realized just how annoying the mouse was, having to move my hand away from the keyword felt wrong, like a disruption, that's when my mouse-less age began.
+As time passed a realization came to me, the mouse was really annoying, having to move my hand away from the keyword felt wrong, like a disruption, that's when my mouse-less age began.

-In this posts, I will show some of the tools I use on daily basis when workin from the terminal.
+In this posts, I will show some of the tools I use on daily basis when working from the terminal.

 On a side note, here's my [dotfiles configuration](https://github.com/alejandrodnm/dotfiles)